erazlogo/zotero-markdown-translators/README.md

 ## Installation
 ### Zotero
 - Install Beta version of Zotero https://www.zotero.org/support/dev_builds
+- Add Zotero Connector to your Browser (<a href="https://youtu.be/QAIAzuuLvoo">video</a>)
 - Create online account on Zotero https://www.zotero.org/user/register
-- Sync your data (not PDFs) to your online Zotero account https://www.zotero.org/support/sync
+- Set up sync for your data (not PDFs) to your online Zotero account https://www.zotero.org/support/sync
 - Download and move two translator files to Zotero/translators folder (<a href="https://youtu.be/nc7TEFEbhpA" target="_blank">video</a>)
 - Install Zutilo for Zotero (<a href="https://youtu.be/NSJGtaJPFns" target="_blank">video</a>)
 - Map Markdown translators to keyboard shortcuts in Zutilo https://github.com/wshanks/Zutilo (<a href="https://youtu.be/WSt_Rib-dRc">video</a>)